Energy ratings explained: how to buy energy-efficient appliances

-18 March 2021 | Celia Topping
+06 January 2022 | Celia Topping

 Energy efficiency ratings: put simply, they’re here to help us make good decisions about all the stuff we plug in, and switch on.
 How?
 By giving us handy insights into the long-term running costs, and the greenhouse gas emissions of the products we use.

-For example, we can use them to guide us to buy more energy-efficient white goods.
+These ratings help us to buy more energy-efficient white goods.
 And that helps us reduce our energy bills, as well as our carbon emissions.
 But sometimes they can be a little confusing.
 So here’s our run-down on energy rating labels, and how to get the best out of them.

 What’s an energy rating?

-An energy rating is simply a way of measuring and showing how energy-efficient an appliance is, based on how much energy it uses.
+An energy rating is a way of measuring and showing how energy-efficient an appliance is, based on how much energy it uses.